Housing Ombudsman Service - Spotlight on: Noise complaints

 The Case for Providing Flooring in Social Housing

+The report’s findings, along with the impactful case studies and compensation awarded, make a compelling case for social housing providers to prioritise the provision of flooring.
 The experiences of residents like Mr. W, Miss H, and Mrs. V demonstrate the detrimental effects of inadequate flooring, including noise disturbances and the resulting distress and inconvenience.

 By investing in suitable flooring with sound insulation properties, RP’s can create a peaceful living environment that improves residents’ well-being.
 Quality flooring reduces noise disruptions, promotes better mental health, enhances sleep quality, and overall satisfaction.
 It also contributes to better health and safety outcomes, protecting vulnerable individuals and improving indoor air quality.
+Providing flooring in social housing benefits landlords financially as well.
+It reduces repair and replacement costs, helps prevent legal disputes, and safeguards their reputation.
+Prioritising flooring demonstrates a commitment to meeting residents’ needs, leading to improved tenant relations, higher satisfaction, and increased tenant retention rates.
+In conclusion, the report strongly advocates for social housing providers to prioritise the provision of flooring.